genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>    Run a linear model of log2friction with type, leg and interactions between type and leg.
 A>
 A>    What is the t-statistic for the interaction of type push and leg L4?
-If this t-statistic is sufficiently large, we would reject the null hypothesis that the push vs pull effect on `log2(friction)` is the same in L4 as in L1.
+If this t-statistic is sufficiently large, we would reject the null hypothesis that the push vs. pull effect on `log2(friction)` is the same in L4 as in L1.
 A>
 A>
 A>
 A>5.
 What is the F-value for all of the `type:leg` interaction terms, in an analysis of variance?
-If this value is sufficiently large, we would reject the null hypothesis that the push vs pull effect on `log2(friction)` is the same for all leg pairs.
+If this value is sufficiently large, we would reject the null hypothesis that the push vs. pull effect on `log2(friction)` is the same for all leg pairs.
 A>
 A>
 A>
 A>
 A>6.
-What is the L2 vs L1 estimate in `log2(friction)` for the pull samples?
+What is the L2 vs. L1 estimate in `log2(friction)` for the pull samples?
 A>
 A>
 A>
 A>7.
-What is the L2 vs L1 estimate in `log2(friction)` for the push samples?
+What is the L2 vs. L1 estimate in `log2(friction)` for the push samples?
 Remember, because of the interaction terms, this is not the same as the L2 vs L1 difference for the pull samples.
 If you're not sure use the `contrast` function.
 Another hint: consider the arrows plot for the model with interactions.
 A>
 A>
 A>